ragu81ca/NextCab/README.md

 ## Modifying the code

+### Refactored modular core (October 2025)

+The project has begun an incremental refactor to separate newly introduced classes from the original monolithic sketch.
+All new code that encapsulates specific responsibilities now lives under `src/core`:

+* `OledRenderer.*` – centralised all display rendering logic (menus, speed screen, lists, heartbeat).
+* `UIState.*` – holds transient UI line buffers and flags (replaces many former global arrays / booleans with a struct).
+* `ThrottleManager.*` – consolidates speed, direction and multi‑throttle selection logic.
+* `BatteryMonitor.*` – encapsulates battery percentage / icon handling and low‑battery checks.
+* `PreferencesManager.*` – wraps ESP32 Preferences (NVS) access for restoring/saving acquired locomotives.
+* `RenderModel.h` & `HeartbeatPresenter.h` – first presenter example (MVP style) building a model for the heartbeat check screen.

+Legacy global variables are still defined in `WiTcontroller.ino`, but many are now accessed via lightweight macros in `WiTcontroller.h` that map to the `UIState` instance (e.g. `oledText`, `menuIsShowing`).
+This keeps the public API stable for existing code while enabling progressive isolation and testability.

+#### Transitional stubs

+Previously duplicated root `*.cpp` files (e.g. `ThrottleManager.cpp` at the project root) have been removed; authoritative implementations exist only in `src/core`.
+If you still have local untracked stub files, you can delete them safely once you confirm builds are clean.

+#### Why this structure?

+* Avoids touching the original large sketch all at once (lower merge / regression risk).
+* Eases future unit testing by giving coherent, single‑purpose classes.
+* Provides a pattern (Presenter + RenderModel) for future screens reducing direct OLED side‑effects sprinkled across the sketch.

+#### Next refactor steps (not yet done)

+* Migrate remaining rendering helpers into `OledRenderer` or additional presenters.
+* Reduce macro bridging in `WiTcontroller.h` by moving more state directly into `UIState`.
+* Make `renderAllLocos` private again once external legacy calls are redirected.
+* Add unit tests (where practical) for `ThrottleManager` and `BatteryMonitor` behavior.

+If you contribute new modules following this pattern, prefer placing them in `src/core` (or a subfolder) and include them from the sketch using a relative path (`#include "src/core/YourClass.h"`).

 If you plan to modify the code to make you own version, it is recommended that you create your own GitHub fork of my repository and post your mods there.

 [Instructions on how to do so are here](forking.md).